What Are the Parts of an Appraisal?

-Buying a house can be the most important transaction many will ever encounter.
-It doesn't matter if where you raise your family, a seasonal vacation property or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple parties to pull it all off.
+Purchasing real estate can be the most significant financial decision most people may ever make.
+It doesn't matter if where you raise your family, a seasonal vacation property or an investment, purchasing real property is an involved financial transaction that requires multiple parties to make it all happen.

-The majority of the participants are quite familiar.
-The most familiar entity in the transaction is the real estate agent.
-Then, the mortgage company provides the money necessary to finance the transaction.
-The title company sees to it that all requirements of the transaction are completed and that a clear title transfers to the buyer from the seller.
+Practically all the parties participating are very familiar.
+The most recognizable person in the exchange is the real estate agent.
+Then, the bank provides the financial capital necessary to fund the transaction.
+The title company ensures that all requirements of the exchange are completed and that a clear title transfers to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is consistent with the amount being paid?
-This is where the appraiser comes in.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Realty Valuators, Inc will ensure, you as an interested party, are informed.

-Our first duty at Realty Valuators, Inc is to inspect the property to ascertain its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a typical buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.
+To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a typical buyer would expect them to be.
+To make sure the stated size of the property has not been misrepresented and describe the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.

 Cost Approach

-Here, the appraiser gathers information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
-This figure usually sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we gather information on local construction costs, labor rates and other factors to ascertain how much it would cost to build a property similar to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Paired Sales Analysis

 Appraisers are intimately familiar with the subdivisions in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Realty Valuators, Inc, we are an authority in knowing the worth of real estate features in Sun City Center and Hillsborough County neighborhoods.
-The sales comparison approach to value is usually awarded the most consideration when an appraisal is for a home purchase.
+An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Realty Valuators, Inc, we are experts in knowing the value of particular items in Sun City Center and Hillsborough County neighborhoods.
+This approach to value is typically awarded the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use an additional approach to value.
-In this scenario, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - we may use an additional method of valuing a house.
+In this scenario, the amount of revenue the real estate generates is taken into consideration along with income produced by neighboring properties to derive the current value.

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Realty Valuators, Inc will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+Here's what it all boils down to, an appraiser from Realty Valuators, Inc will help you get the most fair and balanced property value, so you can make wise real estate decisions.